kaazing/universal-client/javascript/KaazingAMQPClientLibrariesFacade.md

 ```

 ### **disconnect** function of a subscription object
-Deletes declared subscription queue and closes the channels:
+Deletes a declared subscription queue and closes the channel:
 ```javascript
 	...
 	var config = {